chijames/Poly-Encoder/README.md

-# Bi-Encoder, Poly-Encoder and Cross-Encoder for Response Selection Tasks
+# Bi-Encoder, Poly-Encoder, and Cross-Encoder for Response Selection Tasks

 - This repository is an unofficial re-implementation of [Poly-encoders: Transformer Architectures and Pre-training Strategies for Fast and Accurate Multi-sentence Scoring](https://arxiv.org/abs/1905.01969v2).

 - Special thanks to sfzhou5678!
 Some of the data preprocessing (dataset.py) and training loop code is adapted from his [github repo](https://github.com/sfzhou5678/PolyEncoder).
 However, the model architecture and data representation in that repository do not follow the paper exactly, thus leading to worse performance.
 I re-implement the model for Bi-Encoder and Poly-Encoder in encoder.py.
+In addition, the model and data processing pipeline of cross encoder are also implemented.

 - Most of the training code in run.py is adpated from [examples](https://github.com/huggingface/transformers/blob/5bfcd0485ece086ebcbed2d008813037968a9e58/examples/run_glue.py?fbclid=IwAR3BlKIJYak659a6X12gsYOMs1JJPtnsdFUmn93CovwTJ5VXQZX1TK78yGo#L102) in the [huggingface](https://github.com/huggingface/transformers) repository.